OswaldHurlem/JmonRef/documentation/markdown/JMON_by_Example.md

 parsed to a JSON Object with five Properties.
 Those Properties are appended to `.h33lz.boss.model`, which goes from having two Properties to having seven.

-The Add-Each-To Operator also works when the Value is a String (it concatenates the Strings) or an Array (it appends each element to the Array), but not if the Value is a Number, a Boolean, or Null.
+The Add-Each-To Operator also works when the Value is an Array (it appends each element to the Array), but not if the Value is a Number, a Boolean, String, or Null.
 The Value from the Interior and the Value residing at the Path (if there is one) must be of the same type.

+> **NOTE:** The Add-Each-To Operator may work with Strings in a future version of JMON.

 Having added these five models, Becky returns to the Object Matrix for "models", adding new rows to name them and give them each one animation.
 The